 Keeping Up with the News

 It’s important to stay up-to-date on the news when it comes to tax filing.
 Changes in the law can affect how much you owe or the deductions you can claim.
 Check the IRS website often for updates and know what deductions, credits, and other changes are applicable to you.
 The IRS also offers many helpful tools and resources to help you with your taxes, such as the interactive Tax Assistant tool.
 Keep a lookout for email notifications from the IRS, too, so that you don’t miss any important updates.
+You can also check out our blog as we update it to stay up to date.

 Double-Check Your Work